-Roasted Brown Butter Honey Garlic Carrots make an excellent side dish.
-Roasted to tender perfection in the most incredible brown butter honey garlic sauce these will become a new favorite!
+Roasted brown butter honey garlic carrots make an excellent side dish.
+Roasted to tender perfection in the most incredible sauce these will become a new favorite!

 Roasted Brown Butter Honey Garlic Carrots

 Brown butter is life.
 I am convinced that it makes everything better.
-I knew I needed to create something with this perfect combination.
+This made me want to create something with this perfect combination!
 I made these carrots only once and they turned out more than perfect.
-They are soft, a little crispy and had just the right amount of flavor to them.
+They are soft, a little crispy, and had just the right amount of flavor to them.
 My family ate these carrots before we even finished sitting down together.
-They are simple to make and taste just as good!
+They are simple to make and taste just SOO GOOD.

-- Preheat oven to 425 degrees.
-In a [url:1]medium saucepan add the butter and cook over medium high heat.
-Continue to [url:2]whisk for a few minutes until the butter starts to become frothy and brown.
+- Preheat oven and cook butter: Preheat oven to 425 degrees.
+In a medium saucepan add the butter and cook over medium high heat.
+Continue to whisk for a few minutes until the butter starts to become frothy and brown.
 Add the honey and garlic and remove from heat.

-- In a [url:3]large bowl add the carrots and drizzle the sauce on top.
-Toss until coated and spread evenly on a [url:4]large baking sheet.
+- Toss and season: In a large bowl add the carrots and drizzle the sauce on top.
+Toss until coated and spread evenly on a large baking sheet.
 Season with salt and pepper.

-- Bake for 15-20 minutes or until carrots are tender. (see note) Transfer to a serving dish and garnish with parsley.
+- Bake and garnish: Bake for 15-20 minutes or until carrots are tender.
+I like to cover with foil for the first 10 minutes and then remove and let roast and brown for the last 10 minutes.
+Transfer to a serving dish and garnish with parsley.
 Serve immediately.

 Do Carrots Have to be Peeled before Cooking?